shrutimunde10/SCT_ML_2/README.md

 - `Annual Income (k$)`: Annual income in thousands of dollars.
 - `Spending Score (1-100)`: A score assigned based on spending behavior and purchasing patterns.

-### Steps to Use:
-1. Specify the features to use for clustering (e.g., Annual Income and Spending Score).
-2. Define the number of clusters manually or use the Elbow Method for guidance.
-3. View the generated visualizations and clustered data.

 ---

 ## Results